cobwebos/docs/articles/virtual-network/virtual-networks-sample-app.md

           <ul style="margin-top: 0px;">
             <li> Local Server Time - Shows if this page is or isn''t cached anywhere</li>
             <li> File Output - Shows that the web server is reaching AppVM01 on the backend subnet and successfully returning content</li>
-            <li> Image from the Internet - Doesnt really show anything, but it made me happy to see this when the app worked</li>
+            <li> Image from the Internet - Doesn''t really show anything, but it made me happy to see this when the app worked</li>
           </ul>
           <div style="border: 2px solid #8AC007; border-radius: 25px; padding: 20px; margin: 10px; width: 650px;">
             <b>Local Web Server Time</b>: <asp:Label runat="server" ID="lblTime" /></div>